VISIT OUR ART STORE ▶

 Gum tape

-• Masking tape: I use this for extra hold and a neat border.
+• Masking tape: Used for extra hold and for creating a neat border.

 Masking tape